BastelPichi/MineCryptoOnWifiRouter/README.md

 # MineCryptoOnWifiRouter

  <b>Warning!
 This is still under development.
 Everything at your own risk.</b>
- This is a small Tutorial that shows you how to mine Duco on a wifi router.  <a href="https://duinocoin.com">DuinoCoin</a> is a crypto that can even be mined on such low power devices.
+ This is a small Tutorial that shows you how to mine DuinoCoin on a wifi router.  <a href="https://duinocoin.com">DuinoCoin</a> is a crypto that can even be mined on such low power devices.

 1. Flash your router with  <a href="https://openwrt.org">Openwrt</a> .
 There many guides for your specific router out there.
 This will void your Warranty!
 2. SSH into your router.
 Under Linux run: "ssh root@[routerip].
 Under Windows use Putty.
 The default port 22 is fine.